Stuff-for-CodeCool/pro-tips-for-a-better-cv/README.md

 ## Putting a repo on your Github profile

-First of all, you will want to clone the repo from the CC repo.
+First of all, you will want to clone the repo from the CodeCool repo.
 To do this, simply `git clone` the repo.

 Then, on your Github profile, create a new repository with the appropriate name (for instance, `askmate`).
 In the folder where you've cloned the CodeCool repo. open a new terminal, and add the new remote: